 Deadline February 15 | Application period begins on December 1

 The Center for Armenian Studies seeks applications for funding from U-M undergraduate and graduate students whose research/projects are related to Armenian studies.
 Applicants for research grants may be at preliminary or more advanced stages of their research.

-Deadline: Online application, including all the required documents listed below must be submitted by 11:59pm on February 15.
+Deadline: The online application, including all the required documents listed below, must be submitted by 11:59pm on February 15.

 Eligibility: Applicants must be enrolled in full-time undergraduate, graduate, or professional degree programs at the University of Michigan.
 Upon completing the project, the student must return to campus for at least one term prior to graduation.